D O W N L O A

 counselling and photography.
 I also enjoy tramping, day-walks,

-and beach life.
+swimming in the sea and beach life.

 I am a New Zealand registered